-Until now, the model used to study gyroscopic effects consisted of an infinitely stiff rotating stage with a X-Y suspended stage on top.
-While quite simplistic, this allowed us to study the effects of rotation and the associated limitations when active damping is to be applied.
-In this section, the limited compliance of the micro-station is considered as well as the rotation of the spindle.
+Up until now, the model used to study gyroscopic effects consisted of an infinitely stiff rotating stage with a X-Y suspended stage on top.
+While quite simplistic, this allowed to study the effects of rotation and the associated limitations when active damping is to be applied.
+In this section, the limited compliance of the micro-station is taken into account as well as the rotation of the spindle.